flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 1. What is it *really* that we try to build?
 2. How do these frameworks and devices *really* work?

-At this point, we can at least derive a few low-level heuristics on how to tell the truth with names:

-- Be precise, i.e. as specific as possible.
-Don't prematurely generalize a name just because a thing might take on more responsibility in the future.
-Name it exactly as what it is right now.
-- Avoid abbreviations and don't shy away from long names.
-The truth isn't necessarily pretty.
-- Start the name of a function, method or procedure with a verb.
-Because it *does* things.
-- Use consistent names to strengthen their meaningfulness.
-Names should not only be consistent across the codebase but also match the terms in which stakeholders describe the product.

 ## The Value Environment Is Paramount

 You likely saw this coming from a mile away: Although value- and tech environment are clearly distinct ideas that we could easily spin as some sort of profound dualism, they have no parity at this grand level of analysis. **Value- and tech environment are not true equals.
 What software does for the user is more important than what it requires from the developer.**